-1.3 If you raise a concern through one of the above policies that meets the criteria of whistleblowing under law (see 1.7, below) you will still be protected by the law.
-If you wish to raise a specific whistleblowing issue, or if you are not sure what is the best route for reporting your concerns, you can email the dedicated whistleblowing email address: whistleblowing@cambridgeshire.gov.uk.
-This mailbox will be monitored by Internal Audit who will ensure that referrals made to this address are considered via the appropriate process.
+1.3 If you wish to raise a specific whistleblowing issue, or if you are not sure what is the best route for reporting your concerns, you can email the dedicated whistleblowing email address: whistleblowing@cambridgeshire.gov.uk.
+This mailbox will be monitored by Internal Audit who will ensure that all referrals made to this address are considered via the appropriate process, whether this is the Whistleblowing Policy or another corporate policy.
+If you raise a concern through one of the above policies that meets the criteria of whistleblowing under law (see 1.7, below) you will still be protected by the law.